barthap/ProductManagerDemo/README.md

 1. Clone Repo
 2. `yarn install`
-3. Mac/iOS only: `cd ios && pod install && cd ..`
-4. To use Firestore database, download Google Services config files
+3. Create a Firebase project and download Google Services config files
    - Put `google-services.json` in the root directory See docs [here](https://invertase.io/oss/react-native-firebase/quick-start/android-firebase-credentials) for Android
    - Put `GoogleService-Info.plist` in the root directory.
      See docs [here](https://invertase.io/oss/react-native-firebase/quick-start/ios-firebase-credentials)
      for iOS
+4. Run `yarn android` or `yarn ios`.
+It will build the Expo project, run the bundler and start the app in simulator.

 ## Running

 `package.json` contains a few run scripts:

-- `start` - Runs just Metro bundler
+- `start` - Runs just Metro bundler for Expo Dev Client (`expo start --dev-client`)
-- `android` - Builds Android project and runs it (Requires Android SDK)
+- `android` - Builds Android project and runs it (Requires Android SDK) (`expo run:android`)
-- `ios` - Builds iOS project and runs it (Requires Xcode)
+- `ios` - Builds iOS project and runs it (Requires Xcode) (`expo run:ios`)
-- `expo` - Runs expo daemon - possible to open app in Expo Client

 #### Switching API